mgcodeur/proxy-middleware/README.md

 - npm install

 ### USAGE
-- edit `config.json` in src/configs folder
+- edit `proxy.config.json` to add your proxy rules
+- edit  `src/configs/server.config.json` to add your server configs like port
 - run `npm run start` to start the app

 ### LICENSE